learnitguide/kubernetes-and-ansible/README.md

 6. There is a file "hosts" available in "centos" directory, Just make your entries of your all kubernetes nodes.
 7. Provide your server details in "env_variables" available in "centos" directory.
-8. Optional: Deploy the ssh key from master node to other nodes for password less authentication.
-This is optional, it is required only if you want password less authentication else use --ask-pass while running the playbooks to enter the password of servers manually.
+8. Deploy the ssh key from master node to other nodes for password less authentication.

    ssh-keygen